agalecki-work/RAND2LONG-ver1/README.md

-# HRS-RAND2LONG repository
+# RAND2LONG repository

-Goal: Convert RAND SAS dataset from wide format to a long format.
+Goal: Convert RAND SAS dataset from a wide format to a long format.

-Go to `randhrs1992_2020v1` folder and follow instructions in `README.md` file.
+Go to the `randhrs1992_2020v1` folder and follow the instructions in the `README.md` file.